Code-By-Script/How-to-Use-My-Projects/README.md

 ## 📥 How to Use My Projects

+### 📺 Video Guide 🎥
+If you prefer visual guidance, check out my video tutorial on setting up and running the project!
+- **Coming Soon!** Stay tuned for the link.

 ### 🎉 Here’s how to **download**, **open**, and **run** them in your own **Visual Studio** or **Visual Studio Code**! 🚀✨

 ### 📂 Step 1: Download the Project